parrt/cs652/lectures/functional-python.md

 [x for x in range(10) if x%2 == 0]  # [0, 2, 4, 6, 8]
 ```

+### Generator expressions

 How to run out of memory because list comprehensions are not lazy in Python:

 ```python
 [str(n) for n in range(10**100)] # don not do this
 ```

-But you can use generator expressions for the same purpose, getting a lazy version.
+But you can use [generator expressions](https://docs.python.org/2/reference/expressions.html#generator-expressions) for the same purpose, getting a lazy version.
 Used xrange() instead of range(); do not want list, want iterator.

 ```python
 type(range(10))